risis-eu/Platform-Architecture/docs/README.md

-#Directory for design documents on platform architecture
+# Design documents on platform architecture